bakks/virginian/README.md

 number of result records, and the specific test hardware.
 Your mileage may vary.

-The point is that unindexed SQL SELECT filters are faster on GPU hardware than CPU hardware, _even for arbitrary data size_, and including transfer times.
+The point is that unindexed SQL SELECT filters are faster on GPU hardware than CPU hardware, _even for arbitrary data sizes_ including transfer times.
 This is possible because of two innovations: the __Tablet__, and my technique of _mapped memory with lazy result writes_.
 See the paper for more details.